vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 The first command builds an image based on the instructions you've given in the `Dockerfile`.
 For now, `Dockerfile` just says, pull up the image from the repository.
 It would take minutes (or hours) depending on your connection.
 Total download size was close to 300MB for the first time.

-Second command boots the image into a container, which is like giving life to the image.
+The second command boots the image into a container, which is like giving life to the image.
 Can't help it, but it is identical to creating an object out of a class! `-it` flag gives you an interactive terminal access *inside* the container.

 That should take you to the shell prompt that shows something in the lines of `root@abc123a1234b:/# `.
 That means you are inside the container, **with root access**.
 It is quite easy to expose your host root directory as a volume and it becomes editable within the container. *Just be careful what you command the prompt to do!*